jacobpierce1/cpt_tools/documentation/markdown/programmer_guide/programmer_guide.md

 ### Configuration File

 There is a configuration file in the same directory as the gui called `global.cfg`.
 This file contains the configuration parameters that are supplied to the TDC every time a new connection is made to the TDC.
 Don't move this file, because otherwise it will not be found when the program is loaded.
 The specific settings in the configuration file are important for the DAQ working properly.
 For example, all the pulses coming out of the discriminators and entering the TDC are negative, so only falling transitions need to be recorded.
-If rising transitinos were recorded, then the transitions back to 0 from the negative pulses would be recorded, unnecessarily doubling the amount of data to be processed.
+If rising transitions were recorded, then the transitions back to 0 from the negative pulses would be recorded, unnecessarily doubling the amount of data to be processed.
+For more details on what parameters are set here, refer to the TDC manual.

 ### Data Stream